Here's another acronym to add to your equity vocabulary: EMI or Enterprise Management Incentives.

 Before we dive into the raft of benefits EMI scheme can provide, let’s explore the nuts of bolts of how they work.

-What is an enterprise management incentive or EMI schemes?
+What is an EMI scheme?

 In case you're wondering, yes, EMI schemes are the same as employee stock options.
 EMI is simply a term used by UK-based companies whereas ESOP is more commonly used in Australia and America.
 EMI, ESOP, ESOW — they all mean "stock options" or "share options".
 Don't be confused if we use these terms interchangeably!